lanyshi/portfolio/README.md

 # My Portfolio
-A portfolio that showcases my development skills, learning, and interests.
+This portfolio showcases my development skills, learning, and interests.

 Here's my [learning log](https://github.com/lanyshi/portfolio/blob/main/log.md) where I keep track of new projects and technologies I'm interested in exploring and experimenting.